 Additional General Guidelines for Research Requests

 DFPS generally consents to methodologically sound research addressing an important issue regarding child abuse or neglect of children families involved in the child welfare system or adults involved with Adult Protective Services (APS), if it meets the following criteria:

-- The request is not unduly intrusive to and does not unduly compromise the confidentiality of children and families currently or formerly involved in the Child Protective Services (CPS) system.
+- The request is not unduly intrusive to and does not unduly compromise the confidentiality of children and families currently or formerly involved in the Child welfare system.
 Similarly, the request may not be unduly intrusive or unduly compromise the confidentiality of an adult involved in the APS system.
-DFPS generally does not consent to requests requiring personal participation of children and families in the CPS system, the release of medical, school or CPS records, or the identification of children and families formerly involved in the CPS system.
+DFPS generally does not consent to requests requiring personal participation of children and families in the CPS system, the release of medical, school or CPS or CPI records, or the identification of children and families formerly involved in the CPS system.

 - The request does not unduly compromise the confidentiality or privacy rights of DFPS staff.